dullroar/ten-steps-to-linux-survival/Step05.md

 that also works in `CMD.EXE`\drshl{CMD.EXE} and even with the same syntax.

 Let's create a file with a single line of text in it.
-One way would be to `vi newfilename`, edit the file, save it, and exit `vi`\drcmd{vi}.
+One way would be to `vi newfilename`, edit the file, save it, and exit `vi`\dreds{vi}.
 A quicker way is to simply use file redirection:

 \drcap{Hello, world}
 ```bash